mozilla-services/heka/docs/source/configuration.rst

 Parameters:

-- logfiles (dictionary of file lists)
+- logfile (string):
-    Each LogfileInput can list multiple logfiles to monitor.
+    Each LogfileInput can have a single logfile to monitor.
-    The last part of the section name is used to tag the message for any error message that Heka may generate during log processing.
-    In the below example, the two tags are specified, 'opendirectoryd' and 'appfirewall'.
-    Each subsection must contain a list of logfiles that should be read, must be absolute paths.
 - discoverInterval (int):
     During logfile rotation, or if the logfile is not originally present on the system, this interval is how often the existence of